jackiezzz24/Hand-Gesture-Recognition/README.md

 ## How to run the program

-Run the main.py to see the final demo with mediapipe
+Run the main.py to see the demo with mediapipe
 + In the terminal, type `python main.py`

 Run the model.py to get the dataset, train the model
 + In the terminal, type `python model.py`

 Run the test.py to test the trained model
 + In the terminal, type `python test.py`

 Run the video.py to see the demo using CNN model
 + In the terminal, type `python video.py`

 ## Links

 + link to the dataset: https://www.kaggle.com/datasets/gti-upm/leapgestrecog
 + Link to the presentation: https://docs.google.com/presentation/d/1xRxHIItC6WE2nR0kjdnhXeszH_jcaiEDrWW2PPPUIck/edit?usp=sharing
 + Link to the demo video:
++ Link to the report: https://www.overleaf.com/read/htgvdbcwpnyn#f6499a